Towards open and expandable cognitive AI architectures for large-scale multi-agent human-robot collaborative learning: CRM recovery case study

-In order to realize the above mentioned complex waste management activities in an autonomous, productive, efficient and safe way, each employed robotic platform $P_l$ is equipped with sophisticated edge computing AI-empowered cognitive technologies that reinforce its operational capabilities (e.g. working environment registration, human behaviour analysis, waste manipulation, motion planning, navigation, human-robot interaction, safety control, etc.); the latter are implemented in the form of respective sophisticated AI models $\textbf{W}_\beta$.
 The most critical part for ensuring the long-term autonomy of the introduced system concerns the point where the robotic platforms $P_l$ and the human operators $h_m$ interact on the factory floor, targeting in principle the bootstrapping of the robotic activities as well as the acquisition of new skills from the side of the robotic agents.
 In particular, the human workers operate in a supervisory and proactive way, while they are equipped with AR technologies in order to receive real-time and accurate insights on the processes performed at the factory- and each individual workspace-level.
 The latter insights include detailed information on the status of the specific tasks performed by the robotic platforms (i.e. which steps have been implemented and which are planned to be performed) and regarding the robotic cognitive/inference operations (e.g. which objects have been recognized by the robot, how a given decision has been reached, what type of motion planning policies have been estimated, etc.).
-Especially for the latter case, the use of XAI tools enables the interpretation of the exhibited robot behaviour, i.e. the identification of the root causes/procedures that led an AI-driven robotic platform to take specific decisions/actions.
+Especially for the latter case, the use of XAI tools enables the interpretation of the exhibited robot behavior, i.e. the identification of the root causes/procedures that led an AI-driven robotic platform to take specific decisions/actions.
 In this context, whenever a robot fails to complete a task, there is a high degree of uncertainty or the human worker identifies a deviation and decides to intervene, the robot pauses its operations and waits for human feedback.
 Subsequently, through the use of user-friendly and efficient AR technologies, the human worker is initially informed of the robot operational status (as described above), identifies the root cause of the possible malfunction and through the appropriate AR-based interaction/communication means guides the robot on how to successfully elaborate the task at hand.
-Apart from the in situ tuning phase, the principal goal of the overall system is for the robotic platforms to adaptively learn and in the long-term adapt their AI cognitive models $\textbf{W}_\beta$, based on the feedback received by the human workers (and modulated by the estimated user profiles $\textbf{Q}^{l,m}$).
-For incarnating this multi-human multi-robot collective intelligence vision, the introduced FL-based multi-agent LfD cognitive AI architecture (as detailed in Section \ref{sec:CognitiveArchitecture}) is applied.
-It needs to be reminded that the designed FL-based scheme is by definition privacy-aware, since no data, apart from NN parameter updates, captured at each robot/node location $P_l$ are sent to the network.